HowlingHollow/VAERS_Gap_Analysis/README.md

 Last Updated: March 3rd, 2024

 ### Focus and Scope
-- Determine the current state of completeness and accuracy of the VAERS database during the COVID-19 Pandemic.
+- Determine the current state of completeness and reliability of the VAERS database during the COVID-19 Pandemic.
 - Analyze possible correlations of missing and outlying reports with other attributes in the dataset:
     -  Geographic & Demographic Information.
     -  Length & desnity of medical terminology within free-text symptom descriptions.